LouisCharlesC/safe/README.md

 The *safe* library defines the Safe and Access class templates.
 They are meant to replace the mutexes and locks in your code. *safe* does not offer much more functionality than mutexes and locks do, they simply make their usage safer.
 Here is the simplest way to replace mutexes and locks by *safe* objects:
 ### Make the library available in your build system
 *safe* is a header-only library.
-Using the library can simply mean copy the contents of the include/ folder to some place of your convinience.
+Using the library can simply mean copy the contents of the include/ folder to some place of your convenience.
 Alternately, you could install the library using cmake.
 A typical install procedure is:
 ```bash
 mkdir build
 cd build
 cmake ..
 sudo cmake --build . --target install
 ```
 Hopefully this works on any OS.
-It should copy the library to the right os-specific location so you can succesfully #include <safe/safe.h>.
-It will also create the cmake specific files that will allow you to use find_package(safe) in your cmake scripts.
+It should copy the library to the right os-specific location so you can succesfully `#include <safe/safe.h>`.
+It will also create the cmake specific files that will allow you to use `find_package(safe)` in your cmake scripts.
 ### Include the library's single header
 ```c++
 #include <safe/safe.h>